rexkoh425/StreamGen3301/README.md

 pip install -r requirements.txt
 ```

 On Raspberry Pi devices with PiCamera2 installed, the service automatically uses it.
 Streams default to **1536×864 @ 20 FPS** to match the HQ camera profile.
-If PiCamera2 is missing (e.g. on a development laptop), it falls back to OpenCV.
-To force the OpenCV backend, set `PI_CAMERA_BACKEND=opencv`.
+If the module or hardware is unavailable, start the API with `CAMERA_ENABLED=0` so that non-camera features remain accessible.

 ### Run